project-SIMPLE/simple.template.unity/README.md

 ## Installation

 > [!WARNING]
-> The package is being developped using **Unity Editor3.5f1**.
+> The package is being developped using **Unity Editor 2022.3.5f1**.
 Although it should work with newer versions, as is doesn't use any version-specific features (for now), it is strongly recommanded to use exactly the same Editor version.

 ### Prerequisites

 Once the project is opened in Unity, if you have any errors, you can check the following points:
 - Make sure that **Newtonsoft Json** is installed.
 Normaly, cloning this repo should ensure that it is installed.
 But if it's not the case, follow the tutorial on this [link](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM).
-- To work properly, we assume that you already have a compatible GAMA model and tha you have installed the [**Gama Server Middleware**](https://github.com/project-SIMPLE/GamaServerMiddleware).
+- To work properly, we assume that you already have a compatible GAMA model and optionally that you have installed the [**Gama Server Middleware**](https://github.com/project-SIMPLE/GamaServerMiddleware) if you want to design a multi-player Game.

 > [!TIP]
 > **For Windows users**, make sure that the folder Assets/Plugins contains a .dll file called websocket-sharp.
 If not, download it from [this repo](https://github.com/sta/websocket-sharp).
 And place it in Assets/Plugins in your Unity project.

 ### What is included

+The project contains a four scenes:
+ - Startup Menu: Main menu that allows to load two Scenes - IP Menu and Main Scene.
+It allows as well to define if the middleware will be used or not.
+Using the middleware requires to run another software (the middleware), but allows to connect several players et to follow the connection status of the players.
+ - IP Menu: allows to change the IP used to connect to the computer running the middleware/GAMA
-The project contains a basic scene with the required script and the following GameObjects:
+ - Demo/Main Scene: main scene with the required script and the following GameObjects:
 	- Directional Light
-- XR Interaction Setup
+	- FPS Player
 	- Managers
-	- Menu Manager
-	- Connection Manager
+		- Connection Manager: define the connection properties of Unity
-	- Game Manager
+		- Game Manager: define all the aspects of the game
+  	- Telelport Area: used only for FPS player to move using teleportation
+    	- Debug Overlay: display all the information written in the model (using Debug.Log("message")).

 ### Quick Start